May 24, 2024

 What is the Difference Between Human Factors & Human Performance?

-Inspection – In the context of compliance monitoring and oversight, refers to an independent documented conformity evaluation by observation and judgement accompanied, as appropriate, by measurement, testing or gauging, in order to verify compliance with applicable requirements.
+Inspection – In the context of compliance monitoring and oversight, refers to an independent documented conformity evaluation by observation and judgment accompanied, as appropriate, by measurement, testing or gauging, in order to verify compliance with applicable requirements.

-Note: Inspection may be part of an audit (e.g. product audit), but may also be conducted outside the normal audit plan; for example, to verify closure of a particular finding.
+Note: Inspection may be part of an audit (e.g. product audit), but may also be conducted outside the normal audit plan; for example, to verify the closure of a particular finding.

 Organisational Factor – is a condition that affects the effectiveness of safety risk controls, related to the culture, policies, processes, resources, and workplace of an organisation.